jacott/rpk/docs/guide-book/src/config-file/matrix.md

 ---

-[^note1]: The matrix suffix can be a bit redundant if the firmware section defining pins is present
+[^note1]: The matrix suffix is a bit redundant if the firmware section defining pins is present but
-    but since the firmware section is optional we always need to define it as part of the matrix section header.
+    since the firmware section is optional we always need to define it as part of the matrix section header.